Unpacking Black Hole Complementarity: Black hole complementarity

 How might we extract an observable violation of quantum mechanics from the Page-time paradox?
-Consider an observer who hovers outside a black hole, patiently collecting Hawking radiation.
-Such an observer is often termed a \emph{fiducial observer} (see, e.g., ~\cite[p.
-21]{susskind2005introduction}), and in this paper we shall call such an observer ``Bob''.
-(Bob will frequently be contrasted with \emph{Alice}, who will be an observer who freely falls into the black hole.)
-Bob waits past the Page time and he observes the total state of the radiation deviate from thermality, as predicted by the Page curve.
-He infers from this, following the logic of the Page-time paradox, that something has gone wrong with semiclassical quantum field theory near the horizon.
-Bob decides to go to the horizon and empirically test what has gone wrong with Hawking's argument.
-If he can do this, he will have an empirical test of the inconsistency.

-To this end, he will want to hover above the horizon to examine near-horizon modes.
-However, to do so he would need to sustain Planck-scale accelerations.\footnote{Even though the surface gravity can be small as you like at the horizon of a black hole, the surface gravity is defined as the local proper acceleration times the gravitational redshift.
-So, because at the horizon the redshift goes to zero, the acceleration needed to hover has to diverge.}And even if he could sustain such accelerations, his experiments would require Planck-length sensitivity because the physics of the true horizon would be behind the stretched horizon, and the gap between the two is just one Planck length.
-Thus, Bob would need control over Planck-scale physics to conduct his test (\cite{PhysRevD.49.966}).
-So it seems impossible that Bob will experimentally detect the failure of some prediction of quantum mechanics.
+A straightforward experiment suggests itself.
+Take Bob, an observer hovering outside a black hole,\footnote{Bob will frequently be contrasted with Alice, an intrepid observer free-falling into the black hole.} patiently collecting all the radiation coming from it.\footnote{It might help to imagine Bob as a spectacular experimentalist, who has built a Dyson sphere around the black hole which collects every radiated quanta, including gravitons.} If Bob sees the total state of the radiation deviate from thermality past the Page-time, consistent with the Page curve (Figure~\ref{fig:pagecurve}), then his observations would be consistent with unitary evaporation---and so he would conclude Hawking's calculation is incorrect and quantum field theory is inapplicable near the horizon.
+And if the total state doesn't deviate from thermality, as predicted by Hawking, then he would know that black holes don't evaporate unitarily, and that the Page curve is mistaken.
+Either way, we would have an empirical test of the contradiction.

+But can this seemingly straightforward experiment be carried out by Bob?
+It seems not.
+The core difficulty is that entropy isn't an observable in quantum mechanics: there is no Hermitian operator corresponding to entropy.
+Eigenstates of Hermitian operators are pure states, which are zero entropy; only mixed states have non-zero entropy.
+So Bob can't just measure the entropy and see whether he's in the Page scenario or the Hawking scenario.

+Perhaps there's some clever way to experimentally distinguish the two scenarios?
+Consider the following.
+Say Bob knows the state on the pre-formation slice was the pure state $\ket{\psi}$.
+Further suppose he knows that if black hole evaporation is unitary, then it must be a particular unitary $U_\mathrm{bh}$.
+Then, once the black hole finishes (or almost finishes) evaporating, he can perform the two-outcome measurement $\{U_\mathrm{bh}\ket{\psi}\bra{\psi}U_\mathrm{bh}^\dagger, I - U_\mathrm{bh}\ket{\psi}\bra{\psi}U_\mathrm{bh}^\dagger\}$ on the radiation.
+If black hole evaporation were unitary, and so the Page curve were true, then he should get the first outcome with near certainty.
+If, however, the Hawking scenario were true, then very likely he'd get the second outcome.